rodrigosoares/havox/README.md

 Setup all projects following their respective installation instructions.
 If using RouteFlow with Mininet, follow the [instructions](https://github.com/routeflow/RouteFlow/wiki/Tutorial-2:-rftest2) on setting Mininet up with RouteFlow remote controller.

 ## Usage

+HVX, MN and RF are the environments running Havox, Mininet and RouteFlow, respectively.

 1. (HVX) Setup Merlin and RouteFlow IPs and etcetera in `config.rb`.
 2. (HVX) Start Havox API web server: `$ havox`.